|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 For the same power output, the valve in a single ended circuit must be considerably larger than that required for a push-pull circuit, because of the higher dissipation needed for the extra current.
 There are also many other issues with this arrangement - in particular high distortion and comparatively high output impedance.

-Not the least of the issues is that the advantage of the additional voltage swing when using a centre tapped transformer is now gone, so the maximum RMS voltage that can be developed is 353V - a significant drop in primary AC voltage.
-This means that the valve loading is higher for the same speaker impedance (the transformation ratio is smaller) so we get less power again.
+Not the least of the issues is that the advantage of the additional voltage swing when using a centre tapped transformer is now gone, so the maximum RMS voltage that can be developed is 353V - a significant drop in primary AC voltage (again ignoring losses, it's exactly half).
+This means that the valve loading is higher for the same speaker impedance because the transformation ratio is smaller, so we get less power again.

 Figure 5.3 shows a transformer balanced input, converting to unbalanced.
 The signal is amplified, and sent to the output transformer for distribution as a balanced signal again.
 The 'amplifier' will typically be a mixing console, and will take mic or line level signals as the input (having run from the stage to the mixing area), and the final mixed output is sent back to the stage for the main (Front of House) public address amplifiers and speakers.
 There may be in excess of 100 metres of cable from the microphone to the mixer and back to the main amps, and barely any noise will be picked up in the process.